Francesco-Zeno-Costanzo/hyloa/docs/index.rst

    installation
    usage
    modules
-   Hysteresis
+   hyloa
-   Hysteresis.data
+   hyloa.data
-   Hysteresis.gui
+   hyloa.gui
-   Hysteresis.utils
+   hyloa.utils

 -----------------

-**What is Hysteresis Analysis?**
+**What is HYLOA?**
 ----------------------------------
-`Hysteresis Analysis` is a Python package designed to analyze hysteresis loops with an intuitive graphical interface.
+`HYLOA` is a Python package designed to analyze hysteresis loops with an intuitive graphical interface.

 📌 **Main features**:

 - 📊 **Data display**: Loading and displaying hysteresis loops.
 - 🔧 **Analysis tools**: Filters, normalization, curve fitting and more.
-- 🖥 **User-friendly graphical interface** based on Tkinter.
+- 🖥 **User-friendly graphical interface** based on PyQt5.

 -----------------